 - The pathophysiology of AHP

-- How exacerbations and, for some patients, chronic symptoms are associated with widespread neurologic lesions, leading to dysfunction across the autonomic, central, and peripheral nervous systems
+- How attacks and, for some patients, chronic symptoms are associated with widespread neurologic lesions, leading to dysfunction across the autonomic, central, and peripheral nervous systems

-- The clinical evidence for the role of ALA (aminolevulinic acid) and PBG (porphobilinogen) in AHP exacerbations
+- The clinical evidence for the role of ALA (aminolevulinic acid) and PBG (porphobilinogen) in AHP attacks

 AHP Diagnosis and